oceanprotocol-archive/predict-eth/ideas/algorithmic-trading-flow.md

 This indicates that the momentum of the cryptocurrency pair is moving downward in a bearish direction.

+**When either conditions 1 & 2 OR conditions 3 & 4 are satisfied, then the bot *sells* the crypto currency pair.**

 # 5\.
 Live Trade with Caution

-All the above steps are a great start with creating your algo trading bot.
+All the above steps are a _great start_ with creating your algo trading bot.

 However, it is not recommended to trade with real money until you have at least backtested your strategy.
 It is also recommended to hyperopt your strategy's parameters with machine learning.
 The Freqtrade project luckily gives you these abilities!